Luciano Ercoli: Life and career

 Ercoli was born in Rome, Italy, on 19 October 1929.
 His first film credit was as an assistant director for the 1955 film Rice Girl, directed by Raffaello Matarazzo.
 Ercoli then acted as a film producer on several titles throughout the 1960s, before making his directorial début in 1970, helming the giallo film Le foto proibite di una signora per bene, which he also produced and edited.
-Ercoli went on to direct several more films throughout the early to mid-1970s, including Il figlio della sepolta viva and Troppo rischio per un uomo solo.
+Ercoli went on to direct several more films throughout the early to mid-1970s, including Il figlio della sepolta viva and The Magnificent Dare Devil.

-Ercoli was married to Spanish actress Nieves Navarro, who has appeared in several of his giallo films, starring in 1971's Death Walks on High Heels and 1972's La morte accarezza a mezzanotte.
+Ercoli was married to Spanish actress Nieves Navarro, who has appeared in several of his giallo films, starring in 1971's Death Walks on High Heels and 1972's Death Walks at Midnight.
 Navarro had also appeared in lesser roles in Le foto proibite di una signora per bene, and the Ercoli-produced Spaghetti Westerns A Pistol for Ringo and The Return of Ringo.
 Ercoli, described as "one of the first directors to jump on the thriller bandwagon", retired from the film industry in the late 1970s after inheriting "a fortune".
 His last role was as the director of the 1975 poliziottesco film Killer Cop.

 Ercoli's final film was La Bidonata from 1977.
 La Bidonata, also known as The Big Ripoff, was released as an extra on the DVD release of the Italian thriller Colt 38 Special Squad.